Realization of high-fidelity CZ and ZZ-free iSWAP gates with a tunable coupler

+We note a large uncertainty in an estimate for the two-qubit interaction fidelity $F_{\mathrm{iSWAP}}$.
+The large uncertainty is mainly due to relatively low single-qubit gate fidelities ($\approx99.86\%$), which degrades the fidelity of reference Clifford sequences~\cite{Epstein2014}.
+These low single-qubit gate fidelities arise from biasing the qubits on resonance to avoid phase swapping, which necessitates microwave crosstalk cancellation.
+Further research should be undertaken to improve the single-qubit gate fidelities in this architecture.
+One alternative is to bias the qubits off-resonantly and correct for the accumulated single qubit phases in software~\cite{Mi2020}.
+Exploring the viability of this approach will be the subjects of our future work.
+In addition, applying iterative randomized benchmarking~\cite{Sheldon2016,Ficheux2020} would be useful to better characterize the contributions of systematic coherent errors versus incoherent noise to the two-qubit gates.

 Looking forward, our work provides a path towards building quantum information processors that are capable of running near-term quantum applications and ultimately achieving fault tolerant quantum computation.
 Our optimal control approaches to suppressing coherent leakage of multi-qubit gates is of particular importance, because leakage error is especially detrimental to the implementation of quantum error correcting codes ~\cite{Aliferis2005,Fowler2013, Suchara2015, Barends2014, Kelly2015,Andersen2020}.
+Additionally, the high-fidelity $ZZ$-free iSWAP gate (more generally, $XY$ entangling gates without residual $ZZ$) is beneficial for NISQ applications, since it enables efficient circuit compilation and improves the accuracy of NISQ algorithms such as quantum simulation of molecular eigenstates~\cite{Barkoutsos2018,Ganzhorn2019,Arute2020}, quantum approximate optimization algorithms (QAOA) for solving high-dimensional graph problems~\cite{Abrams2020,Harrigan2021}, and quantum simulation of many-body condensed matter systems (e.g., the 2D $XY$ model)~\cite{Salathe2015,Mi2020,Google2020_Accurate,Wang2001}

+While the residual $ZZ$ of an iSWAP gate can be cancelled by applying an additional CPHASE gate, this inevitably increases the circuit depth, which degrades the performance of (NISQ) algorithms.
+Alternatively, one can implement error mitigation techniques to alleviate the detrimental effect of residual $ZZ$ on algorithms~\cite{Arute2020}, but this may also introduce overhead, such as additional measurements and classical post-processing, depending on the mitigation protocols.
+Notably, all these efforts to reduce the impact of residual $ZZ$ of $XY$ entangling gates can be simply avoided by using our $ZZ$ cancellation approach.

-Additionally, the demonstrated high-fidelity $ZZ$-free iSWAP gate can improve the accuracy of various quantum chemistry simulations~\cite{Peruzzo2014, McClean2016, Arute2020}.
-Moreover, the ability to natively perform both CZ and iSWAP gates with high-fidelity will reduce the gate overhead in such NISQ algorithms~\cite{Kivlichan2018}.
-Taken together, the principles and demonstrations shown in this work will help resolve major challenges in the scalable implementation of quantum computing hardware.
+Taken together, the principles and demonstrations shown in this work will help resolve major challenges in the implementation of quantum computing hardware for NISQ-era applications.